elliohow/fMRI_ROI_Analysis_Tool/README.md

 ## Installing / Getting started

 ## Running
-If FSL's FAST segmentation is used to only include grey matter voxels, these segmentations should before running fRAT analysis.
-FAST segmentation is recommended when cortical regions are being examined.
-Support for subcortical regions may be added in the future.

 The fRAT.py or fRAT_GUI.py files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml file.
+The recommended critical parameter validation method requires the creation of a paramValues.csv file containing information about critical parameters [further information here](####paramValues.csv:).
+If the paramValues.csv file is created before running the fRAT analysis, it should be placed in the 'base folder' (a copy of this file will then be placed in  the output folder for logging purposes); alternatively, if it is created after analysis it can be placed in the output folder (whose name changes depending on the atlas used for analysis).

-After the analysis has been conducted, the json files in the outputted folder contain the results for each individual fMRI volume.
-Once the plot step has been ran, combined_results.json contains the collated results.
+After the analysis has been conducted, the output folder will contain the results for each individual fMRI volume in separate JSON files.
-Alternatively printResults.py (or the print results GUI option) can be used to print the desired results to the terminal.
+Once the plot step has been run, combined_results.json contains the results of all fMRI volumes combined into one file. printResults.py (or the print results GUI option) can be used to print the desired results to the terminal once combined_results.json has been created.
-During analysis, config_log.py is created in the outputted folder to record which config settings were used for analysis.
+During analysis, a config_log.py file will be created in the output folder to record which config settings were used for analysis.

+### Folder structure:
+The following section details the folder structure needed to run the fRAT and the structure of the folder outputted by running the fRAT.
+An example of the folder structure needed to run the fRAT is given [here](https://github.com/elliohow/fMRI_ROI_Analysis_Tool/tree/master/data).
+In this example 'QA_report' is the name of the folder containing the statistical map files and 'HarvardOxford-Cortical_ROI_report' is the folder that has been output by the fRAT.

-### Folder structure for running fRAT:
+#### Folder structure for running fRAT
 The base folder is the folder which contains all the files to be used by the fRAT.
 Before running the fRAT analysis, the base folder should be structured like this:
 ```